patelmp/Group13-SENG8071-Midterm-Assignment/README.md

 (30, 30, '2023-01-30', 11.99, 'PayPal');

 -- This end of our insert table query
--- Here its the beginning of Updating  the sample date into individual table and testing all sample data -- This all sample data collected by Swati
+-- Here is the beginning of Updating  the sample data into individual tables and testing all sample data -- This all sample data collected by Swati

 -- Update Authors Table